 The best way to run clock lines around the RTC is to stay outside of the ground ring by at least a few millimeters.
-Also, use the V{BAT} and V{DD} as guard ring lines as well, they can isolate clock lines from the X1 and X2 pins.
+Also, use the V{BAT} and V{DD} as guard ring lines as well, they can isolate clock lines from the oscillator section.
 In addition, if the \overline{IRQ}/F{OUT} pin is used as a clock, it should be routed away from the RTC device as well.